official-LloydLewis/ListManager/README.md

 ## **Configuration**

-The configuration for the application is managed through a YAML file located at `LM/Config/config.yml`.
+The application configuration is managed through a YAML file located at `LM/Config/config.yml`.
 This file defines various settings and paths used by the application.

 ### **How It Works**

 1. **Configuration Loading**: The `ConfigLoader.py` file reads the `config.yml` file and provides access to configuration settings.
-   - The configuration file path is dynamically determined relative to the script location, ensuring compatibility across different systems.
+The configuration file path is dynamically determined relative to the script’s location, ensuring compatibility across different systems.

 2. **Usage**:
-   - **Configuration File**: The YAML configuration file must be placed in `LM/Config/config.yml`.
+   - **Configuration File**: Place the YAML configuration file in `LM/Config/config.yml`.
 Adjust paths and settings as needed.
    - **Running the Application**: Execute `Main.py` to start the application.
 It initializes the user management system and displays the interface based on the loaded configuration.
    - **Commands and Shortcuts**: Refer to the user interface for available commands and shortcuts for managing user data and configuring display options.